-Chinese dissident and Nobel laureate Liu Xiaobo dies
+Liu Xiaobo, Chinese dissident and Nobel laureate, dies

 Story highlights

-- Liu Xiaobo on medical parole after liver cancer diagnosis in prison
+- Liu Xiaobo had been on medical parole after liver cancer diagnosis in prison

 - He was sentenced to 11 years in prison in 2009 for his activism